Cornwall Council: Governance

 Since 2009, Cornwall Council has provided both county-level and district-level services.
 The whole county is also divided into civil parishes, which form a second tier of local government.

 Political control

+Cornwall Council is one of two local authorities within Cornwall, along with the Council of the Isles of Scilly.

 The council has been under no overall control since July 2024.
 Following the 2025 election the council remained under no overall control.
 Reform UK won the largest number of seats on the council at that election, but were unable to find any potential coalition partners willing to work with them.
 Instead a minority administration of the Liberal Democrats (the second-largest party, with 26 seats) and the independent councillors formed to run the council instead.

 Political control of the council since the 1974 reforms has been as follows: